kazurayam/ks_CustomClassCallingTestCases/README.md

 Please note: it does NOT import any `com.kms.katalon.core.*` API.
 This means that the source code of `com.kazurayam.inspectus.katalon.KatalonTestCaseCaller` can compile OUTSIDE Katalon Studio.
 I can compile it in IDEA without Katalon's jar file.

-In order to  it uses Java Reflection API extensively.
+The class uses Java Reflection API extensively in order to obtain this flexibility.